Edwaleni Solar Power Station

 Edwaleni Solar Power Station, is a 100 megawatts solar power plant under construction in Eswatini.
 The solar farm is under development by Frazium Energy, a subsidiary of the Frazer Solar Group, an Australian-German conglomerate.
 The solar component is complemented by a battery energy storage system, expected to be the largest in Africa.
 The energy off-taker is Eswatini Electricity Company (EEC), the national electricity utility parastatal company, under a 40-year power purchase agreement (PPA).
 EEC plans to inject the energy into the Southern Africa Power Pool, for use primarily in South Africa.

 Location

 The development sits on 45 ha of real estate, provided by the Eswatini government.
 The power station is located in the town of Matsapha, in Manzini Region, in central Eswatini.
-The solar farm sits adjacent to the government-owned 15 megawatts Edwaleni Hydroelectric Power Station.
+The solar farm sits adjacent to the government-owned 15 megawatt Edwaleni Hydroelectric Power Station.

 Matsapha is located approximately 8 km west of the city of Manzini, the regional capital.
 This is approximately 34 km southeast of Mbabane, the country's capital city.